AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

 * Tanks to store the coagulant and chlorine stock solutions
 * An elevated platform to support the chemical storage tanks at the correct elevation for gravity powered dosing
 * A flow measurement calibration column for each chemical
-* A pair of constant level tanks with float valves that maintain a constant level for both chemical solutions
+* A pair of constant level tanks (CLTs) with float valves that maintain a constant level for both chemical solutions
 * Two dosing tube modules that provide the necessary relationship between pressure drop and chemical flow rates for each chemical
 * A chemical doser (the balance) that connects the water level in the plant's entrance tank to the level at the outlet of the chemical dosing system